stealthmachines/HDGL-golden-dome/README.md

 note to self - this readme as manifest is slightly out of date, it is a copy of the previous version's, that's why.

-# A version which supports node.js is added to the zip folder 6.23.26
+# A version which supports node.js is added to the zip folder 6.23.26, scroll down to the bottom of this manifest for a table of file changes

 # HDGL — Stand-Alone Source Tree (deduplicated, v0.2 → golden-dome)